jacob-macleod/Dolphin-Flashcard-App/README.md

 ## Contributors
 Contributors are welcome!

-At the moment, the development code reads `firebase_url` and `credentials.json` when interacting with the database, which are included in `.gitignore` and stores the information for the **production database**.
+At the moment, the development code reads `firebase_url`, `firebase_config.json` and `credentials.json` when interacting with the database, which are included in `.gitignore` and stores the information for the **production database**.
 Therefore, if developing, this may need to be worked around by changing some functions into dummy functions.
 In time, I need to investigate this further and find a final solution.

 In addition, you can store data in these files of your own firebase setup, made specifically for testing purposes.
 This is the ideal option at the moment, and you can use the free firebase tier.